 He was able to return to duty but was medically retired in 1911 due to continued pain and medical issues with his foot and leg.
 On January 1, 1922, his foot was amputated and he died two days later from complications at Joseph Eastman Hospital.

 All four suspects were eventually apprehended.
-The shooter was found guilty of assault, fined $50 and sentenced to six months in jail but was pardoned before his time was served.
-The other men were sentenced from 30 days in jail to two years in prison.
+The shooter was later sentenced to two years in prison and pardoned in 1881.
+The other men were sentenced from 30 days to six months in jail.

 Officer Richards was widowed and survived by his daughter and two sons.